yii2-extensions/road-runner/README.md

 ./rr serve
 ```

+Your application will be available at `http://localhost:8080` or the address you specified in `.rr.yaml`.

 ### Development & Debugging

 For enhanced debugging capabilities and proper time display in RoadRunner, install the worker debug extension.